awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    kubectl get psp eks.privileged
    ```

-   If you receive the following error, see [To install the default pod security policy](pod-security-policy.md#install-default-psp) before proceeding\.
+   If you receive the following error, see [To install or restore the default pod security policy](pod-security-policy.md#install-default-psp) before proceeding\.

    ```
    Error from server (NotFound): podsecuritypolicies.extensions "eks.privileged" not found